qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

         return encoder
 ```

-Ok, we have a model, we have raw data, we know how to prepare input for encoders, we don't know yet
+### Data preparation

-how to pass this data to our model and how it has to look like.
+Okay, we have raw data and a trainable model.
+But we don't know yet how to feed this data to our model.

-Currently, Quaterion assumes two kind of data representation - pairs and groups.
-In pairs, you
+Currently, Quaterion takes two types of similarity representation - pairs and groups.

-should label if a couple of objects are similar or dissimilar, for example, it is a suitable input
+The groups format assumes that all objects split into groups of similar objects.
+All objects inside
-for _ContrastiveLoss_.
-And the groups format assumes that all objects split into groups of similar
+one group are similar, and all other objects outside this group considered dissimilar to them.

-objects.
-All objects inside one group are similar, and all other objects outside this group
+But in the case of pairs, we can only assume similarity between explicitly specified pairs of objects.

-considered dissimilar to them.
+We can apply any of the approaches with our data, but pairs one seems more intuitive.

-In our case we have a collection of questions and answers.
-We can use here both approaches, but
+The format in which Similarity is represented determines which loss can be used.
-pairs seems more intuitive for this case.
+For example, _ContrastiveLoss_ and _MultipleNegativesRankingLoss_ works with pairs format.

-To represent pairs we have `SimilarityPairSample` in `quaterion.dataset.similarity_samples`.
-Let's take
+[SimilarityPairSample](https://quaterion.qdrant.tech/quaterion.dataset.similarity_samples.html#quaterion.dataset.similarity_samples.SimilarityPairSample) could be used to represent pairs.
-a look at it:
+Let's take a look at it:

 ```python
 @dataclass